IDigics/IDigics-Themes/README.md

 # 🎨 IDigics Public Profile Themes – Intern Project

 Welcome to the **IDigics Public Profile Themes** repository!
-This space is dedicated to our amazing interns who are experimenting with creative, elegant, and responsive public profile designs for the IDigics platform.
+This space is dedicated for experimenting with creative, elegant, and responsive public profile designs for the IDigics platform.

 ## 🌟 Purpose